Welding is part engineering, part working with your hands, and a lot of creativity and precision all rolled into one.

 The work of welders is physical — and hot.
 Welders must constantly monitor their work to ensure clean welds and avoid overheating.
 They must employ safety procedures at all times and be detail-oriented to complete high-quality work.

 Welders have career mobility, since welding is used in an array of industries.
-Welding can be found in sectors focused on pharmaceuticals, theme parks, railroads, gas pipelines, motor sports, oil rigs and robotics.
+Welding can be found in sectors like pharmaceuticals, theme parks, railroads, gas pipelines, motor sports, oil rigs and robotics.

 Some welders also aspire to move into management and lead other welders.
 Experienced welders who have leadership qualities like communication, empathy, vision and direction can move up the welding ranks to achieve higher positions.